braathen/qlik-auth-net/README.md

 req.TicketRequest();
 ```

-It has some extra functionality to make adding of custom attributes and especially groups very simple.
+There is some extra functionality to make adding of custom attributes and especially groups very simple.
 Here's some examples...

 ```cs
 req.AddGroups("Developers;Enterprise Architects;PreSales");